Rather speak to a person? Call 0800 044 3194 or click here to complete the form below and we’ll call you

 The information here applys if you are living in England, Wales or Northern Ireland.
 If you live in Scotland the advice is different.

-Can you go Bankrupt in the UK if you have never lived here?
+Can you go Bankrupt in the UK if you live Abroad?

 If you have never lived in the UK you do not qualify to go bankrupt here.
 You will only qualify if you move your COMI (Centre of Main Interests) to the UK and live here for at least 6 months.

 You might consider doing this because the UK insolvency rules are considered to be amongst the most lenient.
 In addition in many circumstances all of your non UK debts will be written off.

 If you live in the European Union (EU) and go bankrupt in any member state debts which you have incurred in other states are also bound into the process.

 Cross court co-operation between some non EU countries (UNCITRAL – United Nations Commission on International Trade Law) means bankruptcy in the UK often also includes debt owed outside of the EU.

 Bankruptcy in the UK if you have moved to another EU County

 You may have been living in the UK in the past but have now moved to another EU country.
 Where this is the case (unless you have moved to Denmark) you no longer qualify to go bankrupt here.